-Graduate student example: A student is enrolled in 2 courses that are 8 weeks in length.
-To calculate the percentage of aid, the Financial Aid Office will count the days attended and divide it by the total days scheduled in the term (two 8-week courses = 70 days).
-The student will be eligible for that percentage of federal aid.
+Graduate student example: A student is enrolled in two courses that are eight weeks in length.
+To calculate the percentage of aid, the Office of Financial Aid will count the days attended and divide it by the total days scheduled in the term (two eight-week courses = 70 days).
+The student will be eligible for that percentage of federal aid if less than 60.1%.
+A student with more than 60% may not have a recalculation of aid.